puzhao8/sentinelhub-auto-query/README.md

 python main_run_multi_scripts.py
 ```

-This command line will run sentinel_query_download.py and update_sentinel_for_gee.py at the same time, and you need to choose the satellite you would like to download and process.
+This command line will run sentinel_query_download.py and update_sentinel_for_gee.py at the same time, and you need to choose the satellite data you would like to download and process by commenting the other in both scripts.
 ``` python
 from config.sentinel1 import cfg from config.sentinel2 import cfg